juanjaho/AnimeArcaneGAN_Mobile/README.md

-# Mobile Implementation of AnimeGANv2
+# Mobile Implementation of AnimeGAN and ArcaneGAN

 This project is a wrapper of the base model made by @TachibanaYoshino